Ontario Mills

-Ontario Mills is a shopping and outlet mall located in Ontario, California, within the Los Angeles metropolitan area.
+Ontario Mills is a super-regional outlet mall in Ontario, California, within the Los Angeles metropolitan area.
 With 28 million annual visitors, it is one of the top shopping and tourist destinations in California.
-It is one of three Mills landmarks in California that are now managed by Simon Property Group since April 2007.
+It is one of three Mills Corporation landmarks in California that are now managed by Simon Property Group since April 2007.
 Simon owns 50% of it.
-The Outlets at Orange and The Great Mall are the others.
-Ontario Mills was designed by the architectural firm, F+A Architects.
+The Outlets at Orange and the Great Mall of the Bay Area are the others.
+Ontario Mills was designed by the architectural firm F+A Architects.

 The mall is near the Ontario International Airport and Auto Club Speedway, as well as the interchange between the Ontario Freeway (Interstate 15) and the San Bernardino Freeway (Interstate 10), one of the busiest in Southern California.

-Size
+Overview

-According to the mall's former owners, the Mills Corporation, it is the largest one-level shopping mall in Western North America (there are larger malls, but they have two or more levels).
+According to the mall's former owners, Mills Corporation, it is the largest one-level shopping mall in Western North America.
 In addition, it is California's largest outlet and value retail shopping destination.

 Like other Mills malls, Ontario Mills is divided into neighborhoods.
 This mall has the most out of the Mills malls with ten.